 4.3 Determining the scope of the information security management system

 The organization must determine the boundaries and applicability of the information security management system to establish its scope.
-When determining this scope, the organization should take into account its the external and internal issues referred to in 4.1; It must also take into account the requirements of its interested parties identified in clause 4.2; It must consider the interfaces and dependencies between activities performed by the organization, and those that are performed by other organizations.
+When determining this scope, the organization should take into account the external and internal issues referred to in 4.1; It must also take into account the requirements of its interested parties identified in clause 4.2; It must consider the interfaces and dependencies between activities performed by the organization, and those that are performed by other organizations.
 ISO 27001 requires you to write a document for the ISMS scope.

 ISMS scope and boundaries determine the extent to which the ISMS is applied in an organization.
 Scoping is a critical part of planning the roll-out and implementation of an information security management system (ISMS).
 Identifying the right ISMS scope is crucial because it will assist organizations in meeting their security requirements and planning for ISMS implementation, for the organization e.g. determining resources, timeline, and budget required.
 Figure out what your organization’s ISMS should apply to and what its boundaries should be.
 However, if the scope is not accurately defined, this will result in unnecessary wastage of resources (in terms of time, cost, and effort) because, when risk assessment exercises are conducted on different scopes, it will result in inaccurate identification of information security risks.
 Furthermore, if the ISMS scope is not aligned with the organization’s security requirements, the organization may find that ISMS is a waste of time and resources; thus not valuing the benefits of implementing it.
 The scope of ISMS can be defined in terms of the organization as a whole, or parts of the organization.
 Use boundaries and applicability information to clarify the scope of your organization’s ISMS.
 The selected ISMS scope should be critical to the organization in meeting its business objectives.
 In general, the ISMS scope should cover the end-to-end process to deliver services and/ or produce products.
-It should cover the complete elements of people, process and technology and relevant assets within the process.
+It should cover the complete elements of people, process and technology, and relevant assets within the process.
 The ISMS scope should be derived from organizational known risks.
-For example, in a financial institution, the risks of unauthorized access to online transactions may give critical impact to its business operations.
+For example, in a financial institution, the risks of unauthorized access to online transactions may give a critical impact on its business operations.
 Thus, the ISMS scope for this financial institution can be defined as online transaction services.
 Examples of questions that can guide organizations when defining the ISMS scope and boundaries: